Ventricular septal defect (VSD)

 What are the different types of ventricular septal defects (VSD)?

-• Muscular VSD - Muscular VSD is the most common form of Ventricular septal defect (VSD).
+• Muscular VSD is the most common form of ventricular septal defect (VSD).
 The hole is in the muscular portion of the lower heart wall

-• Perimembranous VSD - With perimembranous VSD, the hole is in the lower heart wall (the membranous septum) near the valves.
+• Perimembranous VSD is a hole is in the lower heart wall (the membranous septum) near the valves.

-• Inlet VSD - With inlet VSD, the hole is in the heart wall near where the blood enters the left side through the tricuspid and mitral valves.
+• Inlet VSD is the hole is in the heart wall near where the blood enters the left side through the tricuspid and mitral valves.

-• Conal septal VSD - Conal septal VSD is the rarest form of Ventricular septal defect (VSD).
+• Conal septal VSD is the rarest form of ventricular septal defect (VSD).
 The hole is in the lower heart wall below the pulmonary valve.

 What are the signs and symptoms of a ventricular septal defect (VSD)?